Learn more about our impactLearn more about our impact

 Learn more about the importance of wetlands:

 A wetland is a place in which the land is covered by water—salt, fresh, or somewhere in between—either seasonally or permanently.
 It functions as its own distinct ecosystem.
-You can recognize wetlands from other land forms or bodies of water primarily by the vegetation that has adapted to wet soil.
+You can recognize wetlands from other types of land or bodies of water primarily by the vegetation that has adapted to wet soil.

 The West Siberian Lowland, Amazon River Basin, and Hudson Bay Lowland are among the largest wetlands in the world.
 The world’s largest protected wetland is Llanos de Moxos, located in Bolivia.
-It is more than 17 million acres—roughly equal in size of North Dakota.
+It is more than 17 million acres—roughly equal in size to North Dakota.

 Wetlands trap pollutants such as phosphorus and heavy metals in their soils, transform nitrogen into a form that's easier for plants to take in, and physically and chemically break down bacteria.
 New York City found that it could save $3 billion to $8 billion in new wastewater treatment plants by purchasing and preserving $1.5 billion in land around its upstate reservoirs.